A BASIC GUIDE

 HOW LONG DOES IT TAKE TO DEVELOP A NEW NANOSATELLITE?

 So what are the implications of this?
-Well, between the start and end of operations, needs may well have changed, which means that the initially planned uses are no longer market-appropriate.
+Between the start and end of operations, needs may well have changed, which means that the initially planned uses are no longer market-appropriate.
 What’s more, telecommunications technologies are constantly changing and being updated, which means that conventional satellites eventually end up operating with 15-year-old technologies.
 It is impossible to constantly update large satellites, which means that they cannot be modified even when a market or technology opportunity arises.

 However, this is not the case of nanosatellites: it can take less than 8 months to detect a need and place them in orbit.